Chris Luxon v Jacinda Ardern round two: PM, National leader lock horns over Auckland border - NZ Herald

 National Party leader Chris Luxon has locked horns with the Prime Minister for the second time, asking her about advice from director-general of health Dr Ashley Bloomfield on opening the border around Auckland.

-Jacinda Ardern replied saying the Government had taken advice from public health officials, but had also weighed in the need to ensure people were kept safe.
+Jacinda Ardern replied saying the Government had taken advice from public health officials, but had also weighed up the need to ensure people were kept safe.

 Luxon asked about families being kept apart because of the decision to keep the hard Auckland border running, and Ardern said Bloomfield had praised the role of the border in holding back the spread around the country.